javaweb27/ECOMMERCE/README.md

 ### `yarn preview`

-Runs the app that was built to the `dist` folder.\
+Runs the app that was built to the `dist` folder in the preview mode.\
 Open [http://localhost:4173](http://localhost:4173) to view it in the browser.

 ### `yarn deploy`

+Deploys to GitHub Pages the app that was built to the `dist` folder.\
-The module `gh-pages` is installed globally and it is used to deploy on GitHub Pages.\
+The module `gh-pages` must be installed globally.\
-The file `vite.config.js` from Vite and the component `BrowserRouter` from react-router-dom have configured a base path to deploy on GitHub Pages.
+The `vite.config.js` file from Vite has configured a base path to deploy to GitHub Pages.